GashinRS/kvasir-server-fork/Writerside/topics/Knowledge-Graph.md

 All mutations are posted as change requests to the [Inbox API](Inbox.md), which processes the requests asynchronously by publishing them to a message queue.
 The changes are then applied to the Knowledge Graph by a worker process.
 This makes it easier to handle large volumes of changes, while ensuring consistency.

 Finally, this design supports other processes to subscribe to the message queue and react to changes in the Knowledge Graph.
-This enables real-time processing of data and integration with other systems.
+This enables real-time processing of data and facilitates the integration with other systems.